James W. LeSueur histories

 Photocopies of typescripts made by E.M.
 Reilley from the James W. LeSueur papers, Arizona Pioneer Historical Society Library.

-Scope and Contents Collection contains six documents: an autobiography of James W. LeSueur; a typed copy of the resolution passed by the Arizona State Legislature passed on the death of Solomon Barth, a prominent resident of St. Johns, Arizona; a photocopy of a 1945 letter from LeSueur to a "Mrs. Kitt"; an account by LeSueur of the settlement of St. Johns; a history of the Mormon settlements in Navajo County, and "Trouble with the Hashknife Cattle Co."
+Collection contains six documents: an autobiography of James W. LeSueur; a typed copy of the resolution passed by the Arizona State Legislature passed on the death of Solomon Barth, a prominent resident of St. Johns, Arizona; a photocopy of a 1945 letter from LeSueur to a "Mrs. Kitt"; an account by LeSueur of the settlement of St. Johns; a history of the Mormon settlements in Navajo County, and "Trouble with the Hashknife Cattle Co."

 Conditions Governing Access